Personal experiences and expectations about aggregate outcomes

 Risk Aversion at the Country Level

-In this paper we provide estimates of the coefficient of relative risk aversion for 80 countries using data on self-reports of personal well-being from the Gallup World Poll.
-For most countries we cannot reject the null hypothesis that the coefficient of relative risk aversion equals 1.
-We conclude that our result supports the use of the log utility function in numerical simulations.
+This article estimates the coefficient of relative risk aversion for 75 countries using data on self-reports of personal well-being from the 2006 Gallup World Poll.
+The analysis suggests that the coefficient of relative risk aversion varies closely around 1, which corresponds to a logarithmic utility function.
+The authors conclude that their results support the use of the log utility function in numerical simulations of economic models.

 Learning About Consumer Uncertainty from Qualitative Surveys: As Uncertain As Ever